clivehoward/DataDashboardDev/README.md

 ## Technology

 The solution contains several projects created using .NET Framework 4.7 and .NET Core 2.0.
 The solution was deployed to Microsoft Azure using two Azure App Services and an Azure Function connected to a Queue.
+Data was stored in an Azure SQL Server database.

 ## Applications